eginer/quantum_package/docs/source/intro.rst

 The |qp| has been designed specifically for sCI, so all the algorithms which are programmed are not adapted to run SCF or DFT calculations on thousands of atoms.
+Currently, the systems targeted have less than 500 molecular orbitals.

 The |qp| is *not* a massive production code.
-For conventional methods such as Hartree-Fock CISD or MP2, the users are recommended to use the existing standard production codes which are designed to make these methods run fast.
+For conventional methods such as Hartree-Fock, CISD or MP2, the users are recommended to use the existing standard production codes which are designed to make these methods run fast.
 Again, the role of the |qp| is to make life simple for the developer.
-Once a new method is developed and tested, the developer is encouraged to consider re-expressing it with an integral-driven formulation, and to implement the new method is open-source production codes, such as `NWChem`_ or `GAMESS`_.
+Once a new method is developed and tested, the developer is encouraged to consider re-expressing it with an integral-driven formulation, and to implement the new method in open-source production codes, such as `NWChem`_ or `GAMESS`_.